ACE Functions

 - Default: 10000

 is a float value that specifies the maximum CPU utilisation; the accepted range is 0.0-1.0.
-The default is 0.6.- Configurable in ace_config.py
+The default is 0.6.- This value is configurable in

 --batch-size